catalyzeio/stratum-docs/buildpacks-pinning.md

 The below procedure outlines how to pin the buildpack version for your application.

 ### 1. Set the BUILDPACK_URL environment variable
-The The Platform build procedure constructs the application based on automatically detecting the code type or reading in the `BUILDPACK_URL` environment variable.
+the Platform build procedure constructs the application based on automatically detecting the code type or reading in the `BUILDPACK_URL` environment variable.

 Every buildpack release is tagged with a version number.
 You can view the releases on the Github page for each buildpacks.
 Below is the Python buildpack for example: